completementgaga/npGUI/README.md

 Feel free to open the discussion through issues and pull requests on the [GitHub repository](https://github.com/completementgaga/npGUI).

-Feedbacks are also welcome by e-mail or by giving the project a star.
+Feedback is also welcome by e-mail or by giving the project a star.